TurboB/yast/install.md

 A script for switching on and of the screen and fontmode is included and called

 <cite>./script/startyast</cite><br>

-## Automatic - Installation with installation script

-Use git to clone a copy with:

-<cite> git clone https://github.com/TurboB/yast.git </cite>

-or place the yastfile.tgz in your local directory and untar it:

-<cite> mkdir yast
-      <br> cd yast
-      <br> tar -xvzf ../yastfile.tgz <br> </cite>

-Run in yast directory the install script, and after your configuration the make

-<cite> ./script/install
-      <br> make
-      <br> </cite><br>

-This install script tries to install wiringPi, libncurses5-dev, cp437.acm and ntpdate.

 ## Wheezy - Distribution specials on Raspbian Wheezy